-At the final meal of the conference, New Years Day 2017, Shani Mink & Sarah Julia Seldin created the Facebook Group, "Jewish Farmer Network."
+At the final meal of the conference, New Years Day 2017, Shani Mink & SJ Seldin created the Facebook Group, "Jewish Farmer Network."
 In two days, we reached two hundred members.

 Our first conference, Cultivating Culture: A Gathering of Jewish Farmers, was a sold-out celebration by 160+ Jewish farmers and farm allies from February 13-16, 2020 at the Pearlstone Center near Baltimore, Maryland.
 We learned Jewish agricultural wisdom and practical farm skills, grew relationships, and celebrated Shabbat with Jewish farmers from across the spectrum of Jewish identity, experience, and observance.

 In May 2020, we began offering the Jews and Land Study Group, which explores the relationship between Jewish people and land from our origins through to the modern day.